Payment Holiday Information

 This means that you will see an increase in your monthly mortgage payments once your mortgage payment period is over and the amount of interest payable under your mortgage contract will have increased.

-If you are worried about paying the new mortgage payment our mortgage administration team will be able to discuss your options further, based on your individual circumstances.
+If you are worried about paying the new mortgage payment our mortgage administration team will be able to discuss your options further, based on your individual circumstances, as you may be able to apply for a mortgage payment holiday extension.
+These options include:

 Here is a flow chart to help you decide the best option for you.
 (Click here for a larger version).